Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

 \parh{Well-Trained vs. Randomly-Initialized Weights.}~A group of well-trained weights $\theta$ should encode a fixed mapping (implicitly) defined by the training data.
-Also, because the randomness (i.e., entropy) in weights gradually reduces during training~\cite{lee2020gradients,franchi2020tradi,pichler2022differential,baldi2013understanding}, the trained mapping typically focuses more on some input elements while caring less about others (i.e., have preferences).
-This distinguishes a well-trained DNN from a DNN with randomly initialized weights: the latter usually treats different input elements approximate equally.\footnote{That's why it performs random predication.
-Note that this ``equal'' case is associated with the highest entropy (randomness).} We give the definition of trained weights below.
+This encoding is gradually formed through training, during which the randomness (i.e., entropy) in weights gradually reduces~\cite{lee2020gradients,franchi2020tradi,pichler2022differential,baldi2013understanding}.
+Once trained, the resulting mapping typically ``focuses'' more on some input elements than others (i.e., they tend to develop preferences).
+This distinguishes a well-trained DNN from a DNN with randomly initialized weights: the latter usually spreads its focus more evenly onto all input elements.

-We illustrate this in \F~\ref{fig:example}, where we show the computation of the same convolutional DNN (see line 4--12 in \A~\ref{alg:conv}) with trained weights (\F~\mysubref{fig:example}{a}) and randomly initialized weights (\F~\mysubref{fig:example}{b}).
-When given the same input $x$, the trained weights focus only on $x_{0,1}$, $x_{0,2}$, $x_{1,1}$, and $x_{1,2}$ because only $\theta_{0,1}$ is non-zero, whereas the randomly initialized weights treat all input elements $x_{0,0}$--$x_{2,2}$ approximately equally.
+We illustrate this with an intuitive example in \F~\ref{fig:example}, where we show the computation of the same convolutional DNN with different types of weights.
+The randomly initialized weights before training are shown in \F~\mysubref{fig:example}{a}.
+After training, they are updated to specialize in recognizing certain features, as shown in \F~\mysubref{fig:example}{c}.
+When given the same input $x$ illustrated in \F~\mysubref{fig:example}{b}, the trained weights ``focus'' only on $x_{0,1}$, $x_{0,2}$, $x_{1,1}$, and $x_{1,2}$ because only $\theta_{0,1}$ is non-zero, while randomly initialized weights treat all input elements $x_{0,0}$--$x_{2,2}$ more equally.

-We now make the connection to show why this difference is important for BFAs on DNN executables: although \F~\ref{fig:example} shows the same DNN model $f$ just with different weights, when compiled into DNN executables, they will have distinctly distributed vulnerable bits.
-Consider the execution process of the \F~\ref{fig:example} (see \A~\ref{alg:conv}).
-For the trained weights (\F~\mysubref{fig:example}{a}), skipping either of the two inner loops (line 6 and 7)\footnote{For simplicity, we omit the discussion on whether this is possible via BFA here; we show various ways BFA can corrupt machine code in \S~\ref{subsec:case-study}.} will change the value of $out$ to $0$.
-As a result, the prediction output changes from $true$ to $false$.
-In contrast, if randomly initialized weights (\F~\mysubref{fig:example}{b}) are used, the prediction function will still have the same output after the same mutation.

-On the other hand, for different trained weights that have distinct preferences (e.g., those having larger weight values on $\theta_{0,0}$, $\theta_{1,0}$, or $\theta_{1,1}$), all of them have vulnerable bits on line 6 and 7 in \A~\ref{alg:conv}.
-These transferable bits (i.e., superbits) among different DNN executables can be leveraged to conduct real attacks.
-More concretely, if we have identified some vulnerable bits on line 6 and 7 which are shared by multiple executables of different trained weights, we have high confidence that these bits are also vulnerable in the victim executable (and we empirically show this in \S~\ref{subsec:rq5}).
-Therefore, we argue that superbits $\mathcal{S}_\mathcal{E}$ found over a set of executables $\mathcal{E}$ with trained weights are more likely to be also shared by the victim executable which we reasonably assume to also have trained weights (since they are adopted for real applications).